1 Statics Review

 Click to expand

-Like in Statics, all bodies and structures discussed in this text will be assumed to be in static equilibrium.
-Unlike Statics, which assumed that all bodies were rigid, bodies in this text are deformable.
-In order to determine how an applied loading situation affects any given body or structure, and potentially causes it to deform, we must start by applying statics to establish the distribution of forces and moments within the body.
+All bodies and structures discussed in this text will be assumed to be in static equilibrium, which means that they experience no acceleration (sum of all forces and moments are equal to zero).
+Any body that is not moving or that is moving at constant velocity is in static equilibrium.
+However, unlike the case in a standard Statics course in which all bodies are assumed to be rigid, bodies in this text are expected to be deformable, which means that they may stretch, contract, twist, bend, break, buckle, etc. In order to determine how an applied loading situation affects any given body or structure, and potentially causes it to deform, we must start by applying statics to establish the distribution of forces and moments within the body.
 This will be the first step of many problems.
 This chapter will present a review of those aspects of statics concepts that will be prevalent throughout this course.

-Section 1.1 reviews equilibrium of members and frames in two dimensions, including the analysis of two-force members and multi-force members.
+Section 1.2 reviews equilibrium of structures in two dimensions, including the analysis of two-force members and multi-force members.

 Click to expand